 I provide massage therapy with a focus on specific issues and concerns, notably stress tension and pain.
 Since that's our ultimate goal for the session, I am more than happy to explore whatever you may need to feel comfortable.

 After all, if you're not comfortable, we aren't going to make much headway in easing stress tension or your pain.
-Here's my top tips to reduce self-consciousness for your massage therapy session:
+Here's my top tips to reduce self-consciousness during your massage therapy session:

 #1: DRESS DOWN TO YOUR COMFORT

 I typically recommend removal of certain clothing for the effectiveness of the massage; however, any clothing removal is always optional, and is your choice.
 This is a pretty standard policy for most massage therapists.
 If not, I would avoid that practitioner.

 I stand firmly behind that policy and make sure every new client hears me say it in person: dress down to your comfort.
 You decide.
 Your therapy.
 Your choice.